Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 When it comes to confronting someone who is behaving out, it’s often tricky.
 It is tough when you care about that person and want them to change for the better, but their behavior continues unabated.

 If confrontation is something that you feel ready and able to do, be patient.
-It will take time, but eventually, it will work – hopefully giving you the peace of mind that your loved one is on the road to recovery.
+It will take time, but eventually, it will work – hopefully giving you the peace of mind that your loved one is recovering.

-To avoid making things unnecessarily complicated or hurtful, name-calling or insults are usually ineffective in getting people’s attention or motivation towards change (or anything else).
+To avoid making things unnecessarily complicated or hurtful, name-calling or insults are usually ineffective in getting people’s attention or motivation toward change (or anything else).

-Calling out their behavior clearly and concisely can help get them started on the path back towards healthy living.
+Calling out their behavior clearly and concisely can help get them started on the path back toward healthy living.

 Give The Complainer Context

-Often, a complainer wants someone else to take care of their problem for them.
-When you understand this fact, it becomes easier to address the complaint calmly and respectfully.
+Often, a complainer wants someone else to take care of their problem.
+When you understand this fact, addressing the complaint calmly and respectfully becomes easier.

 First, try to understand the root of the complaint.
 What exactly are they looking for?
 Are they after sympathy or validation?
 Once you know that, it’s easier to offer solutions that fit those needs – not your plan or opinions!

 Complainers need to be given context to understand their complaints.
-This means providing information about the situation at hand- whether that is what happened specifically, how long it’s been going on, etc.
+This means providing information about the situation- whether that is what happened specifically, how long it’s been going on, etc.

 By giving complainers the information they need- along with empathy and patience- you will help them resolve their issues as quickly and painlessly as possible.